 - Avoid cotton swabs.
-They can pack earwax and dirt down in your ear canal, remove the wax that protects your ear, or irritate the thin skin of the ear canal.
+They can pack earwax and dirt down in your ear canal, remove the wax that protects your ear, disrupt the natural bacteria in the ear canal, or irritate the thin skin of the ear canal.

 - Don’t stick your finger or fingernails in your ears.
 You can scratch the delicate skin of the ear canal.